-26.713 Creative Writing -Shorter Forms (Robert Burns/Kerryn Higgs)
+26.713 Creative Writing (Robert Burns)

-A practical subject for students who wish to improve their skill in writing of an imaginative sort.
-They are expected to submit creative work regularly for group discussion.
+A practical subject for students who wish to try their skill in the writing of fiction.
+They are expected to submit completed work regularly for group discussion.
 Reference is made during discussion to works of fiction by established writers which students may find helpful and instructive.